George Armour: Industry-standard grading and inspection

 No one could foresee it at the time, but the Chicago Board of Trade's decision redirected the evolution of Zea mays.

-Zea mays is the predominant type of corn used to created high-fructose corn syrup.
+Zea mays is the predominant type of corn used in the production of high-fructose corn syrup.

 Futures

-The CBT authorized the futures contract for wheat in 1865 – a world first.
-Today, futures are bought and sold for many commodities in exchanges around the world.
-And the CBT is a component of the largest traders of futures contracts:
+The CBT authorized the futures contract for wheat in 1865.
+Futures contracts for commodities are now traded on exchanges around the world.
+The CBT is today a component of CME Group, one of the largest derivatives exchange operators, which traded approximately 3.53 billion contracts in 2015.